 Your patients look for hope from others’ testimonials that their daily shots etc. can be worth it in the end.
 On the other hand, they also need comfort to keep going or explore other options when their hoped-for outcome doesn’t happen.
 Whatever the results, they need to know they are not alone.

-Through Social Media, your practice can help facilitate the social support that your patients need.
+Through effective Social Media marketing, your practice can help facilitate the social support that your patients need.
 Facebook, Instagram, and TikTok are great platforms to create a community for you and your patients to give support and interact.

 We’ll go over two aspects (your clinic's platforms, and influencer collaboration) that can help build the community your patients need.